DevOpsandSRE/haproxy-example/README.md

-# haproxy-example
+# DSI HAProxy Example

-This shows how to use a .map file in an HAProxy configuration
+## This example shows how to route traffic to a specific backend host header by the use of a .map file.